jundalisay/ppblist/content/en/docs/services/training/competency.md

 You should identify these prior learning and plan the training of each trainee based on this data.

-9. The learner can enter and exit programs at different times and levels and to receive an award for competencies attained at any point.
+9. The learner can **enter and exit programs at different times and levels** and to receive an award for competencies attained at any point.

-10. Approved training programs are nationally accredited.
+10. Approved training programs are **nationally accredited**.

 Any program offered in TVET should be registered with the Unified TVET Program Registration and Accreditation System (UTPRAS).
 This covers the following:

 ### Program Registration